On Jul 08 2005

 - Membership in societies that demand outstanding achievement.

-However, while the threshold requirement is two, we aspire to present evidence from as many of these categories as possible.
-Moreover, USCIS tends to look at the totality of evidence submitted, and does not merely ‘check off’ that two or more criteria are met.
+However, while the threshold requirement is three, we aspire to present evidence from as many of these categories as possible.
+Moreover, USCIS tends to look at the totality of evidence submitted, and does not merely ‘check off’ that three or more criteria are met.

 Preparing the Application